I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 4. Paste into DevTools or another environment to run it

-Experience with This App
+Experience with this App

-1. Ask AI a question
+1. Ask a question to AI

 2. VS Code-like editor + terminal widget appears in the chat